Pursuing Opportunity, Goldman Sachs Establishes Boston and Chicago Offices

 Goldman Sachs opens offices in Boston and Chicago in 1900, thus becoming a national company.

 As the American economy expanded westward, new financial innovations emerged to meet the practical realities of a more spread-out populace.
 For example, in the mid-1800s, financial derivatives such as forward and futures contracts came into existence as a way for Midwestern farmers to lock in prices on crops they stored in Chicago while waiting to transport them east or west via railroads and waterways.
 In 1900, the Chicago Butter and Egg Board was established as a clearinghouse for contracts related to these two products.
-In 1919, the Board would expand to include contracts on other commodities and be renamed the Chicago Mercantile Exchange (CME), which is still in existence today.
+In 1919, the Board would expand to include contracts on other commodities and be renamed the Chicago Mercantile Exchange (CME).

 With the establishment of its Boston and Chicago offices, Goldman Sachs was on its way to becoming a recognized leader in the banking industry on a national scale.